 Notice that vProtect needs sometimes to transfer EBS volumes between AZ if it resides in a different AZ then the node - AWS charges for intra-AZ transfers

-Number of concurrent tasks are configured in Node Configuration -> Tasks section.
+The number of concurrent tasks are configured in the Node Configuration -> Tasks section.
 These limits apply to all nodes that use this particular configuration.
-Currently there is no global setting to limit number of tasks for all of the nodes in the environment.
+Currently, there is no global setting to limit the number of tasks for all of the nodes in the environment.

-To limit number of tasks globally, reduce numbers in individual node configurations.
+To limit the number of tasks globally, reduce numbers in individual node configurations.

 Hypervisor-specific settings in Node Configuration

 All of the configuration parameters in the Hypervisors tab in Node Configuration are applied to all nodes with this configuration - regardless of which hypervisor it is attached to.
 This implies that Proxmox settings such as compression will have to be the same on all hypervisors handled by nodes having the same configuration assigned will have to be the same on all of these hypervisors.

 To use these settings with different values for some hypervisors you need to assign separate nodes and define separate node configurations.
 Finally, assign separate nodes for these hypervisors.